odpi/egeria/open-metadata-implementation/user-interfaces/presentation-server/README.md

   `https://localhost:8091/aaa`.

 ## There is on-going work to enhance the development experience
- * The build described a production build; meaning everything is rebuilt each time a change is made.
+ * The build described above is a production build; meaning everything is rebuilt each time a change is made.
  * There is ongoing work to allow developers to do be able to make changes and hot swap them into a running server.
  * The ongoing work is being tracked in issue [Git issue 3543](https://github.com/odpi/egeria/issues/3543)
  * The work involves using Create React App.
-This will be done iteratively, and updates posted here.
+This will be done iteratively.
- * The existing code is in the client folder which contains the latest presentation source code.
+ * The current latest client code is in the client folder.
- * The new work is being developed the cra-client directory.
+ * The new work is being developed the cra-client directory and may contain out of data presentation server source code.